-COMPARISON OF FINANCIAL POSITION AS AT MAY 1, 2010 WITH THE FINANCIAL POSITION AS AT MAY 2, 2009
+COMPARISON OF FINANCIAL POSITION AS AT JULY 31, 2010 WITH THE FINANCIAL POSITION AS AT AUGUST 1, 2009

-Cash and cash equivalents amounted to \$209,148,000 or 39.1% higher than \$150,395,000 last year.
-The increase of \$58,753,000 was mainly attributable to improved cash flows from operations.
+Cash and cash equivalents amounted to \$213,536,000 or 15.3% higher than \$185,468,000 as at August 1, 2009.
 Marketable securities held by the Company consist primarily of preferred shares of Canadian public companies.
-At May 1, 2010, marketable securities (reported at fair value) amounted to \$48,783,000 as compared with \$32,216,000 last year.
+At July 31, 2010, marketable securities (reported at fair value) amounted to \$49,316,000 as compared with \$37,648,000 as at August 1, 2009.
+The Company's investment portfolio is subject to stock market volatility.
 The increase in marketable securities was a result of the purchase of securities combined with a significant improvement in the market value of the portfolio over the prior year.
-The Company's investment portfolio is subject to stock market volatility.
-Due to market improvement, the market value of the Company's investment portfolio, for shares held continuously for the 12 months ended May 1, 2010, has recovered by approximately 120%.
 The Company is highly liquid with its cash and cash equivalents being invested on a short-term basis in bank bearer deposit notes and bank term deposits with major Canadian chartered banks and commercial paper rated not less than R1.

-Accounts receivable are \$3,765,000 or \$796,000 lower than last year due to an outstanding insurance claim and an outstanding loan with an executive officer in the prior year, both of which have been settled.
+Accounts receivable were \$2,582,000 or \$160,000 lower than as at August 1, 2009.
 The Company's accounts receivable are essentially the credit card sales from the last few days of the fiscal quarter.
-Income taxes recoverable are \$8,540,000 (May 2, 2009 - \$9,495,000) consisting primarily of taxes recoverable for the prior taxation year along with instalments paid in excess of the estimated tax liability for the current year.
-Merchandise inventories this year were \$81,858,000 or \$17,893,000 lower than last year, due mainly to the strengthened Canadian dollar, vis-à-vis the US dollar, for purchases remaining in inventory at the end of the quarter.
-Prepaid expenses are \$12,764,000 lower than last year, principally due to the timing of May 2010 rent payments.
+Merchandise inventories were \$68,429,000 or \$8,393,000 lower than as at August 1, 2009, due mainly to the strengthened Canadian dollar, vis-à-vis the US dollar, for purchases remaining in inventory at the end of the quarter.
+Prepaid expenses were \$15,749,000 as compared to \$13,459,000 as at August 1, 2009, which increase was principally due to the timing of payment of various prepaid items such as insurance and maintenance contracts.